Skip to content

 To configure TLS-RPT, do as follows:

-3. Add an email address where mail servers will send the reports.
+6. (Optional) To send TLS-RPT data to other services, enter the email address where mail servers send the reports.

-8. After verification, click Save to apply changes.
+8. After verification, click Save to finalize the configuration.

 For help, see TLS-RPT Settings.